 - Plain water (still or carbonated)

 - Lower fat milk or lactose reduced

 milk

 - Fruit or vegetable juice (max 150mls)

 - Plain soya, rice or oat drinks enriched with calcium; plain fermented milk (e.g. yoghurt) drinks

-- Unsweetened combinations of fruit or vegetable juice with plain water (still or carbonated)
+- Combinations of fruit or vegetable juice with plain water (still or carbonated, with no added sugars or honey)

-- Combinations of fruit juice and lower fat milk or plain yoghurt, plain soya, rice or oat drinks enriched with calcium; cocoa and lower fat milk; flavoured lower fat milk
+- Combinations of fruit juice and lower fat milk or plain yoghurt, plain soya, rice or oat drinks enriched with calcium; cocoa and lower fat milk; flavoured lower fat milk, all with less than 5% added sugars or honey

 - Tea, coffee, hot chocolate

 Combination drinks are limited to a portion size of 330mls.
-They may contain added vitamins or minerals, but no more than 5% added sugars or honey or 150mls fruit juice.
-Fruit juice combination drinks must be at least 45% fruit juice Many of the food-based standards apply to food served throughout the school day, including breakfast, midmorning break and after school clubs, as well as from vending machines and tuck shops.
+They may contain added vitamins or minerals, and no more than 150mls fruit or vegetable juice.
+Fruit or vegetable juice combination drinks must be at least 45% fruit or vegetable juice Many of the food-based standards apply to food served throughout the school day, including breakfast, midmorning break and after school clubs, as well as from vending machines and tuck shops.
 We have produced a checklist (see page 16) for schools to ensure the food and drink provision in each outlet operating in the school is compliant with the food-based standards for food other than lunch, available to download at www.schoolfoodplan.com/standards